 Renovation experts All4House were enlisted to help on the project as was interior designer Amelia McNeil.
 ‘We had similar tastes,’ says the owner, ‘and I could see that Amelia had a clever eye for maximising space.’

 Built-in storage painted in a bold shade of blue creates a style statement as well as providing practical shelving.
 ‘The idea of a bookcase as a focal point was really appealing.
 For me, it's the finishing touches that make all the difference and I was happy not to rush things in order to get a high-quality result.’

-Soft furnishings with a mid-century vibe reflect the colours of the painting.
+Soft furnishings with a mid-century vibe reflect the colors of the painting.

 This elegant room is the owner’s favourite.
-The bold colour and brass hardware bring contrast and drama to this largely monochrome scheme.
+The bold color and brass hardware bring contrast and drama to this largely monochrome scheme.

 A French style bed and smart brass wall lights evoke a hotel-style luxury.
 A clever lower roller blind provides privacy while still letting in lots of light.